 Information in this announcement contains references to visual results.
+These results are based solely on a visual inspection of the drill core sample and that sample is yet to be assayed and analysed.
 The Company draws attention to the inherent uncertainty in reporting visual results.

-Figure 2: Plan view of KMC showing 2024-25 reported drilling results above 10 GxM AuEq and the location of DD24KPMET003 (Yellow Hole ID).
+Figure 2: Plan view of KMC showing 2024-25 reported drilling results above 10 GxM AuEq and the location of DD24KP1232 (Yellow Hole ID).